• Skip to primary navigation

 • Applesauce - This is used instead of eggs and will help create a tender and fluffy texture.

-• Vanilla Extract - This elevates everything and will make your house smell heavenly.
+• Vanilla Extract - This elevates everything and will make your house smell heavenly, but it's optional.

 • All-Purpose Flour - I haven't tried this recipe with gluten-free flour yet, but I'd imagine a 1.1 all-purpose GF will work.
 Slight adjustments may be needed.